 The Pre-Departure phase of the Student Learning Journey is designed to increase the participants’ self-awareness both as a cultural being and what that entails, and as an individual with strengths and weaknesses, which may enhance or hinder their adjustment abroad.
 It is a time for them to reflect on how they deal with challenges at home and how they may do so in a new context abroad.
 It is also when we introduce participants to the concept of becoming an active global citizen and the AFS Learning Objectives which serve as steppingstones on the path toward active global citizenship.

 During this phase of orientation, they share hopes and concerns about their program.
 AFS volunteers and our orientation materials and activities help them set realistic expectations about the experience by providing them with information, strategies and resources to help them successfully navigate the culture learning and learn cultural adjustment processes.
 In addition, during this phase they receive detailed information about the “nuts and bolts” of how to prepare to depart, relative to the school, host family and international travel.

-Beginning in June 2021, all Study Abroad Participants will be required to complete an Online PDO which will serve as our record of compliance with CSIET and AFS standards regarding outbound student preparation, however it does not replace attendance at a local Pre-Departure Orientation (PDO).
-More information will be made available to volunteers once the Online PDO module is available.
+All Study Abroad Participants are required to complete an Online PDO which serves as our record of compliance with CSIET and AFS standards regarding outbound student preparation, however it does not replace attendance at a local Pre-Departure Orientation (PDO).